College GameDay (football TV program)

 College GameDay (branded as ESPN College GameDay built by The Home Depot for sponsorship reasons) is a pre-game show broadcast by ESPN as part of the network's coverage of college football, broadcast on Saturday mornings during the college football season.
 In its current form, the program is typically broadcast from the campus of the team hosting a featured game being played that day and features news and analysis of the day's upcoming games.

-The show takes on a festive tailgate party atmosphere, as thousands of fans gather behind the broadcast set, in view of the show's cameras.
+The show manufactures a festive tailgate party atmosphere, as thousands of fans gather behind the broadcast set, in view of the show's cameras.
 Many fans bring flags or hand-painted signs as well, and the school's cheerleaders and mascots often join in the celebration.
 Crowds at GameDay tapings are known to be quite boisterous and very spirited.
 Flags seen at the broadcast are not limited to those of the home team; for example, one large Washington State flag can be seen at every broadcast, regardless of the location or the teams involved.
 The idea began in 2003 on WSU online fan forums and has resulted in the flag, nicknamed "Ol' Crimson", being present at 320 consecutive GameDay broadcasts since 2003.

 The tailgate party theme also includes food brought onto the set cooked by a local business and the hosts sample the food prior to a commercial break, but the food is taken away by the time the program resumes.

-The show's current main intro and theme music is performed by country music group The Cadillac Three featuring country singers Darius Rucker and Lainey Wilson, who perform the 2005 crossover hit "Comin' to Your City" by Big & Rich, which features revised lyrics which mention several top college teams.
+The show's current main intro and theme music is performed by country music group the Cadillac Three, featuring country singers Darius Rucker and Lainey Wilson, who perform the 2005 crossover hit "Comin' to Your City" by Big & Rich, which features revised lyrics which mention several top college teams.
 Big & Rich had performed the song, which featured a guest appearance by Cowboy Troy until 2022.
 Rap artist Travie McCoy (of Gym Class Heroes) appeared in the intro from the 2014 season until the 2017 season alongside Lzzy Hale, lead vocalist and guitarist of the rock group Halestorm.
 The 2018 through 2022 season featured rock artist ZZ Ward, replacing Hale.
 Additional music that has been used for the show include "Boom" by the rock group P.O.D. and God Bless Saturday by Kid Rock.
-The show also uses various other songs/music either side of commercial breaks, many of which appear at the same point of each program.
+The show also uses various other songs/music either side of commercial breaks, such as Saturday by Twenty-One Pilots which leads into the programme's first commercial break.